 Your child's teacher will also help them to understand how sounds can be changed; sing simple songs from memory; recognise repeated sounds and sound patterns; and match movement to music.
 Children might also have the opportunity to compose using a variety of musical instruments.

-The kinds of activities Foundation Stage children get up to in music are like these:
+The kinds of activities Foundation Stage children might be introduced to in music:

-- In reception class children listen to a CD playing music which depicts jungle animals.
+- In Reception, children listen to a CD playing music which depicts jungle animals.
 Children must pick an animal they think the music sounds like and use movement to represent that animal.

 - Sing songs that invite your child to perform an action, such as a clap, stamp or jump, to help your child develop rhythm.
 Songs with repetition are particularly good.